AndersenLab/dry-guide/docs/pipeline-alignment.md

 * __sample_sheet_for_seq_sheet.tsv__ - sample sheet to be added to google sheet, filtered to remove low coverage strains
 * __sample_sheet_for_seq_sheet_ALL.tsv__ - sample sheet to be added to google sheet, contains all strains (use this one)
 * __blobplot/__ - contains plots for low coverage strains to see if they show contamination issues and if they should be resequenced.
+* __npr1_allele_strain.tsv__ - if species == c_elegans, this file will be output to show problematic strains that contain the N2 *npr-1* allele and should be manually checked.

+!!!
+Important
+    If a new strain is flagged in the `npr1_allele_strain.tsv file`, tell Erik, Robyn, and the wild isolate team ASAP so they can address the issue.
+This strain will likely be removed from further analysis.

 # Data storage